 This moment offers some key takeaways for both adoptive and birth parents.
 When an adoption plan is made, it is just that – a plan.
 As Toby said, “Plans change.”
 At #Adoptions With Love, all adoptive parents agree to at least a semi-open adoption.
 Ultimately, however, the decision is left to the birth mother.
 She must decide what she is comfortable with and what type of adoption plan works best for her at the time.
 Plans are written and signed just like any other contract, to help keep communication open between adoptive and birth families.
 These plans, however, may be edited throughout the years to accommodate a growing child.

 Before the scene ends, Kate explains that she does not want Hailey to have a similar experience as Randall, not knowing her birth mother or adoption story.
-Toby reassures Kate that, no matter what Ellie decides, Hailey will know who her birth mother is and will know her adoption story.
+Toby reassures Kate that, no matter what Ellie decides, Hailey will know who her birth mother is and will know her adoption story because they will share that information with her.
 It is a good reminder that open, honest, and ongoing adoption conversations are key for adoptive families, no matter what type of adoption they have.

 “This Is Us” has covered many other adoption storylines throughout its run.
 The show continues to captivate audiences every Tuesday at 9 p.m.
 EST on NBC.
 To read more about the previous adoption storylines, read our previous season recaps: